2010 Entrepreneurs of the Year

 Female Entrepreneur of the Year – Patti Heins, Perfezione Painting [Mid-Hudson SBDC]

 Patti Heins established Perfezione Painting after working 20 years as a union painter.
 With a lot of hard work,she developed an all-female team that specializes in painting, wall papering, and drywall installation.
 Despite the recessive lull in the economy and the construction industry, the business has grown steadily because of Patti’s reputation for excellence and on-time completion, which set her apart from the competition.
 Patti has opened new doors for women in a male-dominated industry, encouraging her staff to investigate career options in fields that were once off limits to women.
 She is an inspiring example of strength, perseverance, commitment to purpose and the application of elbow grease.
 Patti has returned to the SBDC at regular intervals for help obtaining financing as her business expanded.
-She is one of the clients featured in the video, Small Business Opportunities in SUNY Procurement, which can be viewed at the NYS SBDC website.
+She is one of the clients featured in the video, Small Business Opportunities in SUNY Procurement, which can be viewed at the New York SBDC website.

 In just five years, Robert Palka, owner and president of Jacobs Ladder LLC, has transformed a business that manufactures a unique, patented cardio fitness machine into a profitable, well-run operation, whose customers include health clubs, professional sports teams, and universities throughout the United States and internationally.
 Jacobs Ladder is a patented, commercial cardio piece designed for fitness enthusiasts, health club clientele, and training athletes.
 It was recently showcased on the current season of NBC’s “The Biggest Loser”.
 The company has been at its current location in North Tonawanda, New York since July, 2004 with manufacturing and all direct material suppliers in the United States.
 Under Mr. Palka’s leadership, sales have shown a steady and dramatic increase from approximately $234,000 in 2006 to $900,000 in 2009.